-2012 Series A Refunding Bonds
+2013 Series B Refunding Bonds

-In the opinion of Edwards Wildman Palmer LLP, Bond Counsel, based upon an analysis of existing law and assuming, among other matters, compliance with certain covenants, interest on the 2012 Series A Refunding Bonds is excluded from gross income for federal income tax purposes under the Internal Revenue Code of 1986.
-Interest on the 2012 Series A Refunding Bonds is not a specific preference item for purposes of the federal individual or corporate alternative minimum taxes, although such interest is included in adjusted current earnings when calculating corporate alternative minimum taxable income.
-Under existing law, interest on the 2012 Series A Refunding Bonds is exempt from the New Hampshire personal income tax on interest and dividends.
-Bond Counsel expresses no opinion regarding any other tax consequences related to the ownership or disposition of, or the accrual or receipt of interest on, the 2012 Series A Refunding Bonds.
-See "Tax Exemption" herein.
+In the opinion of Edwards Wildman Palmer LLP, Bond Counsel, based upon an analysis of existing law, interest on the 2013 Series B Refunding Bonds is included in the gross income of the owners thereof for federal income tax purposes.
+Under existing law, interest on the 2013 Series B Refunding Bonds is exempt from the New Hampshire personal income tax on interest and dividends.
+Bond Counsel expresses no opinion regarding any other tax consequences related to the ownership or disposition of, or accrual or receipt of interest on, the 2013 Series B Refunding Bonds.
+See "Tax Matters" herein.

-\$51,450,000 2012 Series A Refunding Bonds
+\$30,045,000 2013 Series B Refunding Bonds (Federally Taxable)

-Dated: Date of Delivery Due: as shown on the inside cover hereof
+Dated: Date of Delivery

+Due: as shown on the inside cover

-The 2012 Series A Refunding Bonds (the "Bonds") will be issued by means of a book-entry only system evidencing ownership and transfer of the Bonds on the records of The Depository Trust Company ("DTC"), New York, New York (the "Securities Depository"), and its participants.
+The 2013 Series B Refunding Bonds (the "Bonds) will be issued by means of a book-entry only system evidencing ownership and transfer of the Bonds on the records of The Depository Trust Company ("DTC"), New York, New York (the "Securities Depository"), and its participants.
 Purchases of the Bonds will be made in book-entry form, in denominations of \$5,000 or any integral multiple thereof.
 See "THE BONDS - Book-Entry Only System" herein.
 The principal of and semi-annual interest on the Bonds are payable by People's United Bank, Bridgeport, Connecticut, as Trustee and Paying Agent, to the Securities Depository.

-Interest on the Bonds will be payable semi-annually on each February 15 and August 15 until maturity, commencing August 15, 2012.
+Interest on the Bonds will be payable semi-annually on each February 15 and August 15 until maturity, commencing August 15, 2013.

-The Bonds are subject to redemption prior to their stated dates of maturity as set forth herein.
+The Bonds are not subject to optional redemption prior to their stated dates of maturity.

-The Bonds are offered, when, as and if issued by the New Hampshire Municipal Bond Bank (the "Bank") and accepted by the Underwriters, as hereinafter defined, subject to prior sale, to withdrawal or modification of the offer without notice and to approval as to legality by Edwards Wildman Palmer LLP, Boston, Massachusetts, Bond Counsel to the Bank, and certain other conditions.
-Certain legal matters will be passed upon for the Underwriters by their counsel, Preti, Flaherty, Beliveau & Pachios, LLP, Concord, New Hampshire.
+The Bonds are offered, when, as and if issued by the New Hampshire Municipal Bond Bank (the "Bank") and accepted by the original purchaser thereof, subject to prior sale, to withdrawal or modification of the offer without notice and to approval as to legality by Edwards Wildman Palmer LLP, Boston, Massachusetts, Bond Counsel to the Bank, and certain other conditions.
 First Southwest Company, Boston, Massachusetts, has acted as Financial Advisor to the New Hampshire Municipal Bond Bank with respect to the Bonds.
-It is expected that the Bonds in definitive form will be available for delivery at DTC or its custodial agent on or about May 17, 2012.
+It is expected that the Bonds in definitive form will be available for delivery at DTC or its custodial agent on or about April 25, 2013.